 So, the three primary interpretations of “the angel of the LORD” in the OT are that this figure depicts Yahweh himself, the preexistent Jesus Christ, or an actual angel.

 Some OT narratives relate that Israelites literally saw “the angel of the LORD.”
 Even Balaam’s donkey did (Numbers 22.25, 27).
 These texts include conversations between the angel and people.
 Some texts identify the figure as “a man” who is at first mistaken as a man.
-(The Bible records many other events when humans literally saw and conversed with an “angel(s),” and some of these narratives describe the angel(s) as a “man/men.”)
-Other narratives tell merely that “the LORD appeared,” without mentioning an angel.
+(The Bible records many other events in which people literally saw and conversed with an “angel(s),” and some of these narratives describe the angel(s) as a “man/men.”)
+Other narratives tell that “the LORD appeared” without mentioning an angel.
 In such instances, “the angel of the LORD” probably should be presumed.

-The best evidence that the angel of the LORD in the OT is to be distinguished from Yahweh is those narratives in which these two communicate with each other.
+The best evidence about the angel of the LORD in the OT being distinguished from Yahweh is narratives in which these two communicate with each other about each other.
 It occurred when King David sinned by numbering Israel, and the angel appeared to him with raised sword for judgment (1 Chronicles 21.15-16; 2 Samuel 24.15-16).
 When David offered a sacrifice, “the LORD commanded the angel, and he put his sword back in its sheath” (1 Chronicles 21.27).
 Another time was when Yahweh and his angel spoke to each other in Zechariah’s vision of four angels riding horses to patrol the earth (Zechariah 1.12-13).

 There is a progressive revelation in biblical narratives containing the expression “the angel of the LORD/God” and some other texts in the OT which are clues leading to the identity of this figure.
 Therefore, esteemed Old Testament scholar Gerhard von Rad rightly concludes, agreeing with some rabbis, “Michael [the archangel] is the guardian angel of Israel.”
 The evidence can be summed up as follows: